 A brief spell as Teaching Fellow in Biblical Studies at the University of Edinburgh followed before I arrived at Trinity College in September 2015.

 In my spare time I enjoy hanging out with my wife Becky and our two kids, running on the beautiful Clifton Downs, and tinkering with our 1977 VW campervan.

 My research interests

 My doctoral research was focused on apocalyptic thought in second-temple Jewish literature and the New Testament (particularly the Pauline epistles and the book of Revelation).
-I remain fascinated by that subject, while also developing an interest in other aspects of New Testament study, particularly in intertextuality and the use of the Old Testament in the New, and what has recently been termed ‘missional hermeneutics’.
+I remain fascinated by that subject, while also developing an interest in other aspects of New Testament study, particularly the gospel of Mark, intertextuality, and the use of the Old Testament in the New.

 I welcome enquiries from potential research students on these and other aspects of the study of the New Testament and its world.

 Some highlights of my work

 Trinity Tutor in Old Testament Rev Dr David Firth discusses how Habakkuk wrestles with the difficulty of continuing to trust in God whilst living in a situation of ongoing oppression and injustice, with ideas as to how you might preach and teach this lesser known book.
 For those unfamiliar with Habakkuk, can you provide a […]

 During a diversity plenary week, Trinity students thought more deeply about issues related to disability, race, and the church.
 Three Trinity students shared their own personal reflections regarding race and church with our community.
 Mary Hotchkiss is an ordinand completing a Diploma in Theology, Ministry and Mission.
 No person of colour is the same, nor […]